What is an edge router? Types, benefits, and features

 Advanced network intelligence

-Edge routers are built to deal what whatever the internet can throw at them.
+Edge routers are built to deal with whatever the internet can throw at them.
 Considering that they could be interfacing with any number of devices, networks, and systems, they are able to support multiple interconnection protocols.
 These range from IPv4, IPv6, and MPLS, to IP routing protocols such as IS-IS (Intermediate System-to-Intermediate System), OSPF (Open Shortest Path First), and BGP (Border Gateway Protocol).

 Multiple types of connectivity